DJanneyNCC/test_not_real_repository_DJanney/README.md

+# Note

+This is NOT my real repository, that is one called 2-random-permutations-DJanneyNCC.
+I will try to keep the same code in both just in case of an error, but no guarantees.

 # Random Permutations

 Please see exercise 2.8 on page 72 of the textbook.
 The problem presents three different algorithms for populating an array of size N with a random permutation of the values from 1 through N.